Arisotura/Blargboard-extras/README.md

 For example, you would take a folder for a theme in the 'themes' directory and put it in the themes directory that exists in your board's directory.

 ## Credits
 Blargboard made by StapleButter, based of ABXD by Dirbaio, Kawa & co.

 ## Themes:
-Check themeinfo.txt to see who made the theme.
+Check themeinfo.txt to see who made the theme that you're looking for.

 ### Ranksets: